9 Superior Tips For Resin Art Beginners

 • Less Harmful Than Other Types Of Resin

-Polyester Resin is superior to epoxy resin in the sense that it dries much harder and clearer overall.
+Polyester Resin is superior to epoxy resin because it dries much harder and is clearer overall.
 However, I do not recommend it for beginners because the pot time is drastically less than that of Epoxy Resin.
 This gives you only a short amount of time to work with it.
 This would not be good for someone new to resin who is still slowly getting the hang of things.

 • Cheaper